Disability loans: What are they and how do they work?

 Your options for disability loans include secured and unsecured personal loans from banks, credit unions or online lenders.

-- Unsecured personal loan: A personal loan that doesn’t require collateral.
-Since collateral is not required, your approval and borrowing limit are greatly influenced by your credit score and financial health.
+- Unsecured personal loan: Because collateral is not required, your approval and borrowing limit for an unsecured personal loan is greatly influenced by your credit score and financial health.
+This is the most common option offered by lenders, and you can expect interest rates from just under 7 percent up to 36 percent.

 Who qualifies for a disability loan?

-Before applying for a loan, make sure you’ve already applied for disability through the SSA, as the loans are a short-term fix, not a long-term solution.
+Before applying for a loan, make sure you’ve already applied for disability through the SSA.
+Loans are a short-term help, not a long-term solution.

 After completing the online application, the SSA determines who qualifies for disability benefits by using a process that takes five months to complete and involves the five following questions:

 - Are you working?
-If you’re currently working in 2024 and your monthly earnings average is more than $1,550 or $2,590 for applicants who are blind, you likely won’t qualify as disabled.
+If you’re currently working in 2025 and your monthly earnings average is more than $1,550 — or $2,590 for applicants who are blind — you likely won’t qualify as disabled.

-- Is it found on the list of disabling conditions?
+- Is your condition found on the list of disabling conditions?
 The SSA has a list of medical conditions that are considered eligible for disability benefits.
 If your condition is not listed, it is up to the SSA to decide whether it is severe enough to qualify.

 - Can you still do the work that you used to?
 You’re not considered eligible if you can still complete your work with your medical impairment(s).